amblelabs/ait-wiki/content/mechanics/tardis/star.md

 ## What does it do?

 Floats far below the TARDIS interior and spins at a slow pace.
-When **The TARDIS** is refueling the Ortu Solis's Rays begin pulsing.
+When **The TARDIS** is refueling the Eye of Harmony's Rays begin pulsing.

-If a player drops items into the Ortu Solis, they will be deposited back at the main door of the TARDIS
+If a player drops items into the Eye of Harmony, they will be deposited back at the main door of the TARDIS

-If a player falls into the Ortu Solis, they will be deposited back at the main door of the TARDIS
+If a player falls into the Eye of Harmony, they will be deposited back at the main door of the TARDIS

-**NOTE: ORTU SOLIS GOES SUPER-NOVA DURING SECURITY PROTOCOL 000 (Self-Destruct).
+**NOTE: THE EYE OF HARMONY GOES SUPER-NOVA DURING SECURITY PROTOCOL 000 (Self-Destruct).
 ALL ITEMS LEFT INSIDE THE INTERIOR OF THE TARDIS WILL BE DESTROYED** plus it's really gigantic :3